Florida CUs on the Rise 10 Years After Economic Crisis

 Getting Back on Track in the Sunshine State

-Like the rest of the country, Florida has seen its share of credit union mergers, but few states were hit as hard as Florida during the 2008 economic crisis.
-Developments full of vacant homes built on spec sat empty for years as investors went under and demand declined.
-Credit unions there were also inflicted with the corporate crisis all credit unions felt the sting of in those days.
+Like the rest of the country, Florida has seen its share of credit union mergers, but few states were hit as hard during the 2008 economic crisis.
+Developments full of vacant homes built on-spec sat empty for years as investors went under and demand declined.
+Credit unions there were also inflicted with the corporate crisis all CUs felt the sting of in those days.
 The NCUA's recovery plan is still taking a bite as the agency returns a portion of the funds collected.

 A decade ago, Florida had 187 credit unions of which 57% were federal charters.
 As of June 2018, the Sunshine State is home to 134 credit unions, 51% of which are federally chartered.

-While Florida credit unions members to potential members have dipped in light of the expansions, other key indicators are moving the right direction.
+While Florida credit unions members to potential members have dipped in light of the expansions, other key indicators are on the rise and moving the right direction.